Stoufiler/caddy-jellywol/README.md

 - `wakeUpEndpoints`: List of URL paths that will trigger a server wake-up.
 - `serverWakeUpTimeout`: (Optional) The maximum time in seconds to wait for the server to come online.
 Defaults to `120`.
 - `serverWakeUpTicker`: (Optional) The interval in seconds at which to check if the server is online during wake-up.
 Defaults to `5`.
+- `postPingDelaySeconds`: (Optional) The delay in seconds to wait after the server is confirmed to be online before proxying requests.
+Defaults to `0`.
 - `logLevel`: (Optional) The logging level.
 Can be `Debug`, `Info`, `Warn`, or `Error`.
 Defaults to `Info`.
 Can be overridden by the `--log-level` command-line flag.

 ## How It Works